muye0928/data_analysis/README.md

 ## 1. channel analysis
 this task is to count how many customers came from each channel monthly and how many bookings came from each channel monthly.

 It used some basic text data cleaning to deal with source classfication.

 ## 2. create heatmap based on zip codes
-this tasks using zipcode from registration data
+this tasks used zipcode from registration data

 I used folium to create heatmap

 I also used Tableau to create this heatmap which is more beautiful.

 ## 3.free services performance